balancer/scaffold-balancer-v3/README.md

 > NOTE: like all other contracts and scripts within this repo, one must adjust aspects within this smart contract when creating their own type of custom pool.

-## Checkpoint 2.2: Deploying the Custom Pool Factory
+## 3.2: Deploying the Custom Pool Factory

 Now that we have created the `CustomPoolFactoryExample.sol` contract, it is time to write the deployment scripts.
 We've provided example deployment scripts to reference as you create your own, and will walk through key gotcha's when writing your own deployment scripts.
 As always, test on your own before deploying!